 While there is so much to see and do in Chicago, if your time in Chicago is really limited, don’t miss the architecture river cruise, lakefront, and Willis Tower (formerly known as Sears Tower), the 3rd-tallest building in the Western Hemisphere.

-Chicago is famous for its architecture, skyscrapers, Lake Michigan, great sports teams, deep-dish pizza, and fantastic midwestern locals that passionately love their city.
+Chicago is famous for its architecture, skyscrapers, Lake Michigan, great sports teams, deep-dish pizza, and fantastic midwestern locals who passionately love their city.
 It’s also world-known for the green-dyed Chicago River on St. Patrick’s Day.

 While there are some areas of Chicago that may not feel safe, visiting the main tourist attractions in the city center, you shouldn’t worry too much.
 Still, you should always be cautious and it never harms to do some research, especially if you are traveling alone or at night.